raj-pulapakura/Comment-Toxicity-Checker/README.md

 ## 🤗 Contributions

-I welcome any contributions, whether its a brand-new feature or a typo fix.
+Any contributions are welcome, whether its a brand-new feature or a typo fix.

 If you would like to see a feature implemented, raise an Issue.